I’ve never taken part in Open Studios before. Where can I get help?

 Can I use the WOS logo on my own web pages and marketing materials?

-This year we have created a WOS logo for use by artists participating in the event.
+We will provide a specific WOS logo for use by artists participating in the event.

-What about demonstrations or ‘Have a go’ sessions this year?
+What about demonstrations or ‘Have a go’ sessions?

 Can I charge an entry fee?